 First Ski Memory: My ski instructors getting mad at me when I was 5 for going straight down the mountain instead of doing turns

-Favorite Mountain: Vail or Jackson Hole
+Favorite Mountain: Wolf Creek or Jackson Hole

-Favorite Non-Ski Activity: Ping pong or going to a brewery with some buds
+Favorite Non-Ski Activity: Ping pong or biking

 First Concert: Mumford and Sons at Red Rocks